MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/get-started/migrate-com-to-web-addins.md

       | Virtru For Outlook                      | DLP                    | PRIVATE-Virtru                      |
       | Zoom Outlook Plugin                     | Online Meetings        | [Zoom for Outlook Extension](https://appsource.microsoft.com/product/office365/wa104381712)          |

-   - If you don’t find your relevant COM add-ins on this list, search for them in the [Microsoft commercial marketplace](https://appsource.microsoft.com/home).
+   - If you don't find your relevant COM add-ins on this list, search for them in the [Microsoft commercial marketplace](https://appsource.microsoft.com/home).

+      > [!TIP]
+      > By default, users are given the option to install web add-in counterparts of their existing COM add-ins when they switch to new Outlook for Windows.
+For more information, see [Install web add-in counterparts of existing COM add-ins in new Outlook for Windows](install-web-add-ins.md).
+To learn how to prevent web add-in counterparts from being installed when a user switches to new Outlook for Windows, see [Prevent add-ins from being installed during setup](install-web-add-ins.md#prevent-add-ins-from-being-installed-during-setup).

    - Some developers build private web add-ins that aren't published to the store.
 Check with your partners to confirm if they developed or are developing a web add-in.

 4. **Explore native Outlook capabilities**.
-If your mission critical COM add-ins don't have an equivalent web add-in, explore new Outlook’s native capabilities and see if they work for your scenario.
+If your mission critical COM add-ins don't have an equivalent web add-in, explore new Outlook's native capabilities and see if they work for your scenario.
 Some examples include:

    | COM Add-in                                  | Native Outlook capability                                          |
    |---------------------------------------------|--------------------------------------------------------------------|